Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 Take a Scenic Drive to Potato Lake

-The remote lake is located along the rugged forest road about 25 minutes from Strawberry, a high-clearance vehicle is recommended.
+The remote lake is located along the rugged forest road about 25 minutes from Strawberry.
+A high-clearance vehicle is recommended.

 At the end of the road, you’ll park at a small camping area and then walk about a quarter mile to reach the lake.